Large time decay of the Oseen flow in exterior domains subject to the Navier slip-with-friction boundary condition: Results

+Even for the case $\alpha\in C^1(\partial\Omega)$, the generation of the semigroup is readily deduced as a corollary of their results: in fact, thanks to the generalized resolvent estimate, see \cite[Theorem 1.3]{SS07}, for the system \eqref{Os-re} with $\eta=0$ subject to the full slip condition \eqref{BC2} ($\alpha=0$) in which the homogeneous one is replaced by the inhomogeneous condition $[(2\mathbb Du)\nu]_\tau=h$, we apply their estimate to \eqref{BC2}--\eqref{Os-re} with $\alpha\in C^1(\partial\Omega)$ as well as $\eta=0$ by regarding $h=-\alpha u_\tau$, so that the desired a priori estimate \eqref{st-est} for large $|\lambda|$ is available.
+Note that \eqref{st-est} implies

 for every $w\in D(A)$ with some $c>0$.
-In addition, $e^{-tA}$ is a bounded semigroup; in fact, Shimada and Yamaguchi \cite{SY08} succeeded in deducing even $L^q$-$L^r$ decay estimate \eqref{decay} below.
-Although the full slip case $\alpha=0$ was discussed in \cite{SY08}, their argument works for general case $\alpha\geq 0$.
+In addition, Shimada and Yamaguchi \cite{SY08} succeeded in deducing $L^q$-$L^r$ decay estimate \eqref{decay} below.
+Although the full slip case $\alpha=0$ was discussed in \cite{SY08}, their argument works for constant $\alpha\geq 0$.
 The result is recovered in Theorem \ref{thm} as a particular case.

 Given a constant vector $\eta\in\mathbb R^3$, the Oseen operator subject to the Navier boundary condition is now defined by

 Then we immediately find from \eqref{st-elli} together with the interpolation inequality that